iNiKKo/Cubyz-Server-Manager/README.md

 ---

 ## ⚙️ How it works
-The **Python script** reads your server logs to track who joined or left the game.
+The **Python script** reads your server logs to track who joined/left or died.
 It also **removes symbols and color codes** from player names to keep it clean and readable.

+> **Note:** some names may show up weird due to the limitations of log reading.
 ---

 ## 🎉 Finished Product